Benjamin Netanyahu: Sixth term

 Netanyahu addresses a joint session of Congress in Washington, D.C. with House Speaker Mike Johnson and Senator Ben Cardin, 24 July 2024.

-In November 2023, he rejected calls for a ceasefire in the war and warned that Israel will "stand firm against the world if necessary."
+In November, he rejected calls for a ceasefire and warned that Israel will "stand firm against the world if necessary."
 He said the Israel Defense Forces would remain in Gaza "as long as necessary" and Israel would prevent the Palestinian Authority from returning to Gaza.
-Netanyahu called allegations that Israel is breaking international law "hogwash" and described Palestinian civilian casualties as "collateral damage."
+Netanyahu called allegations that Israel is breaking international law "hogwash" and described Palestinian civilian casualties as "collateral damage".
 In December 2023, he faced criticism during a meeting with released Israeli hostages.
-One of the hostages accused him of putting politics "above the return of the kidnapped."
-In December 2023, Netanyahu said that Israel should support the "voluntary migration" of Palestinians from Gaza.
+One hostage accused him of putting politics "above the return of the kidnapped."
+Netanyahu said Israel should support the "voluntary migration" of Palestinians from Gaza.

 Israel under Netanyahu has been accused of committing genocide in Gaza in the South Africa v.
 Israel case before the International Court of Justice in December 2023.

-In May 2024, Karim Khan, the prosecutor of the International Criminal Court, announced his intention to apply for an arrest warrant for Netanyahu on several counts of alleged war crimes and crimes against humanity.
+In May 2024, Karim Khan, the prosecutor of the International Criminal Court, announced his intention to apply for an arrest warrant for Netanyahu on counts of alleged war crimes and crimes against humanity.

 In July 2024, Netanyahu addressed another joint session of the United States Congress, amidst widespread protest, to solicit support for the Gaza war.
 He called protesters "useful idiots" and pledged a "total victory" in Gaza.
-He met with 2024 Republican nominee for president Donald Trump at his Mar-a-Lago residence where he criticized presumptive Democratic nominee for President Kamala Harris for vowing that she "will not be silent" about atrocities in Gaza.
+He met with 2024 Republican nominee for president Donald Trump at his Mar-a-Lago residence where he criticized Democratic nominee Kamala Harris for vowing that she "will not be silent" about atrocities in Gaza.